 Chapter 10: Research Design Explained

-- Test yourself on the key terms.
+Test yourself on the key terms with this

-- Do the interactive end-of-chapter exercises.
+with answering the end-of-chapter exercises.

 basics of significance testing and the